greg-raven/Uncommon-Sense/_posts/2014-12-12-the-cost-of-socialism.md

 ---
-title: 'The cost of socialism'
+title: "The cost of socialism"
 layout: post
 categories:
 - liberty